ckeen/schematic/README.md

 Two output modes are available, `ansi` and `html`.
 In `ansi` mode, concatenated output for all files is written to stdout.
-In `html` mode, separate HTML files are written to an output directory, along with associated styling.
+In `html` mode, separate HTML files are written to an output directory, along with a default stylesheet.
 This is the default behavior.

 When specifying input files, a dash represents `stdin`.